salama/object-machine/design/language.md

 Also each object has a class that may not change during it's life-cycle.
 A class may derive from other classes and derivation may change.
 As in ruby, we call classes that can not be instantiated modules.
-Eigenclasses are not only supported but integral to the machine.
+Eigenclasses are not only supported but integral to the machine, as everything is objects.

 #### Message passing